-You’ll find this on the eastern side of Baratang, just nine km from Nilambur Jetty if you take the ferry.
-A quiet and relatively deserted beach in the Andamans offers you a tranquil idyll for sun worshipping as well as swimming.
+You’ll find this on the eastern side of Baratang, just 9 km from Nilambur Jetty if you take the ferry.
+A quiet and relatively deserted beach in the Andamans offers you a tranquil idyll for sun-worshipping as well as swimming.

 Want more?
 See the stalactites and stalagmites in the Limestone Caves, visit Parrot Island to witness huge flocks of these colorful birds, or take a boat to explore the mangroves and Mud volcanoes nearby.

 This pristine stretch of palm-fringed soft sand is only 7 km from the more famous Digha Beach and 36 km away from Jaleswar.
 The beach is flat and the waters here are calm, although, at high tide, you’ll need a boat to access its sequestered charms.

 Want more?
 If you’re there early enough, you can catch the action at the morning fish market on the quay on the beach.
 In February, don’t forget to spot the red and orange flowers on the cashew trees around you.
 The rest of the year, this is a good place to buy cashew nuts as well.